 The Radcliffe Camera wasn’t his only famous piece of architecture, with Gibbs also responsible for St Martin-in-the-Fields at Trafalgar Square and the Senate House at Cambridge University.

 Gibbs’ work was often a bridge between Baroque and Georgian architecture, with strong influences from Sir Christopher Wren.

 Interestingly, the Radcliffe Camera was designed in a distinct Palladian style – a movement that was dominating the UK at the time – and one that Gibbs was strongly trying (and evidently failing) to resist.

 The lower part of the Rad Cam was built from Headington freestone, and the upper section is made from Tayton stone – while the dome (innovative at the time) was designed with a symmetrical, repetitive pattern in a typical Palladian style.

 The Radcliffe Library, as it was originally known, was built between the years of 1737 and 1749 using the generous £40,000 donated by Dr John Radcliffe.

-The library originally ran independently from the Bodleian Library, with a primary focus on natural history and medical books.
-Though, in 1860, running of the Radcliffe Library was taken over by the Bodleian Library and the building was renamed the Radcliffe Camera shortly after.
+The library initially ran independently from the Bodleian Library, with a primary focus on natural history and medical books.
+Though in 1860, the running of the Radcliffe Library was taken over by the Bodleian Library and the building was renamed the Radcliffe Camera shortly after.

 As it has played such a huge role in Oxford University’s history, it’s no wonder that this famous building has been given Grade I status, noted to be well-worthy of extra protection.